Second-order perturbations of the Schwarzschild spacetime: practical, covariant and gauge-invariant formalisms: Mode decomposition of the first- and second-order Einstein equations

 \section{Mode decomposition of the first- and second-order Einstein equations}

 Having assembled the necessary tools, we now apply them to the Einstein field equations~\eqref{EFE1} and~\eqref{EFE2}.
 Sections~\ref{Yilm-decomposition - linear terms} and~\ref{Yilm-decomposition - quadratic terms} present the harmonic expansions of the quantities appearing in the field equations, relegating lengthy expressions to Appendices~\ref{M2S2-decomposition} and \ref{coupling functions}.
-Section~\ref{summary} then summarizes the field equations in various forms, and Sec.~\ref{Bianchi decomposed} presents the mode-decomposed Bianchi identities that constrain the field equations.
+Section~\ref{summary} then summarizes the field equations in various forms, and Sec.~\ref{Bianchi decomposed} presents the mode-decomposed conservation equations that constrain the field equations.

 We decompose the quantities in Eqs.~\eqref{EFE1} and~\eqref{EFE2} following the steps outlined above Eq.~\eqref{H decomposition}.
 In the body of the paper we present mode-decomposed formulas for the linear quantities ${\cal E}_{\mu\nu}[h]$ and ${\cal F}_{\mu\nu}[h]$ and the quadratic quantities ${\cal A}_{\mu\nu}[h]$, ${\cal B}_{\mu\nu}[h]$, and ${\cal C}_{\mu\nu}[h]$; the companion package \pkg{PerturbationEquations} includes also the decompositions of the field equations in the form~\eqref{EFE1 dG}--\eqref{EFE2 dG}.